Facts about Ethel Kennedy

 Ethel Kennedy Biography

-Ethel Skakel is the widow of Senator Robert F. Kennedy and a longtime matriarch of the far-flung Kennedy family.
-She married Robert Kennedy on 17 June 1950; they met because Ethel had roomed with RFK's sister Jean Kennedy at the Manhattan College of the Sacred Heart.
+She was named Ethel Skakel when she married Robert Kennedy on June 17, 1950; they met because Ethel had roomed with RFK’s sister Jean Kennedy at the Manhattan College of the Sacred Heart.
 As Ethel Kennedy she became a well-known member of the Kennedy clan, particularly after Robert became Attorney General under his brother, John F. Kennedy, and then a senator from New York.
-Ethel and Robert had eleven children in all.
-Ethel Kennedy was widowed in 1968 when her husband was shot to death by Sirhan Sirhan while Robert Kennedy was campaigning for president.
-After her husband's death, Ethel Kennedy founded the RFK Memorial organization, a non-profit group devoted to social activism and human rights.
-Her name was back in the news in 2002 when a nephew, Michael Skakel, went on trial for and was convicted of the 1975 killing of Martha Moxley.
-Michael Skakel is the son of Ethel Kennedy's brother Rushton Skakel.